 Here are few home remedies you can opt for that can bring the welts under control and reduce the itching as well.

-It might be one of the most nutritious breakfast choices for your kid, but it also is a potent remedy to treat the outburst of papular urticaria.
+It might be one of the most nutritious breakfast choices for your kid, but it is also a potent remedy to treat the outburst of papular urticaria.
 Put a good amount of oatmeal in water and let it soak for around 10-15 minutes.
 Once it has soaked all the water, pour some more water in it.
 Use a thin cloth and filter out the oatmeal paste, draining out the water.
-Apply the water on the swollen area and the relief would be near instant.
+Apply the water on the swollen area, and the relief would be instant.

 2. Aloe Vera Gel

 Using aloe vera gel to carry out quick cooling in areas of irritation or inflammation is a well-known home remedy.
 This can be used in instances of the occurrence of papular urticaria as well.
 By applying the gel on the area, the cooling effect can reduce the inflammation, especially when aggravated after itching the area.